 Rechargeable batteries, such as lithium ion, can be found in most essential devices and tools such as your power tools, laptop, smartphone and camera.
 Fortunately for you, finding a place to dispose of your batteries is relatively simple and can be free.

-In these cases, you don’t even need to remove the batteries from your old electronic devices, whether it is a biomedical device or a smartphone.
+In these cases, you don’t need to remove the batteries from your old electronic devices, whether a biomedical device or a smartphone.

-Some other types of rechargeable batteries might contain cadmium and nickel, which would create an environmental hazard when you throw them away in an incinerator or landfill.
-Thus, it is necessary to dispose of these units at a hazardous waste site or recycling facility.
+Some other rechargeable batteries might contain cadmium and nickel, creating an environmental hazard when you throw them away in an incinerator or landfill.
+Thus, these units must be disposed of at a hazardous waste site or recycling facility.
 To find these places, just check the website of your local council to get in contact.

 Alkaline batteries are mostly used for simple battery-operated units, such as smoke alarms, remote controls, toys, flashlights or any household junk.
 They are available in a variety of models and sizes, from 9V to AAA.
 Depending on the local waste regulations, the proper disposal methods for these units can vary.